 From here, you will set off to the heart of rural Oxfordshire where several villages have been used in the world of Downton Abbey.
 You will see ‘Kirbymoorside’, where Anna’s bus splashes through the stream outside the pub where Bates worked when he left Downton Abbey.
-There will be a short stop at the church that Matthew and Edith visit in Series 1 (Episode 3) and you’ll pass the pub where Branson and Lady Sybil stay when they elope in Series 2.
+You’ll also get to pass the pub where Branson and Lady Sybil stay when they elope in Series 2.

 Most notably, you will visit Downton Village where you will get a guided tour of the village and see familiar sites such as exteriors of Downton hospital, the village pub, the former home of Matthew Crawley and the local church, amongst others.
 Following this guided, tour you will be able to explore the village for yourself.

 The tour finishes at Temple Station.
 Customer Reviews

 Please note: This tour does not visit Downton Abbey due to the limited opening times of Highclere Castle.
 If you would like to visit Highclere Castle, please see our Downton Abbey and Village Tour